GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Our goals are very simple.
-We're going to create the software that puts a computer on every desk and in every home.
+> ### Professionalism has no place in art, and hacking is art.
+Software Engineering might be science; but that's not what I do.
+I'm a hacker, not an engineer.
 >
-> ~ *Bill Gates*
+> ~ *Jamie Zawinski*

 ---
 ## 🏎 Quick Facts